 Discovering more kid friendly activities in New York City

 Despite being one of the biggest cities in the United States, New York City has a lot to offer for visiting families.
-These six kid friendly activities in New York City were just the tip of the iceberg for our family.
+These seven kid friendly activities in New York City were just the tip of the iceberg for our family.